derac/Local-Linode/README.md

   - Look at the source for most up-to-date API usage info
 - [vboxmanage](https://www.virtualbox.org/manual/ch08.html)
   - this is what node-virtualbox uses under the hood to control virtualbox

+## TODO

+- Boot from config
+- Delete disks on deleting instance
+- Write code to attach/detach volumes to instances/configs